 The Swan Valley is the oldest and most visited wine region in Western Australia with many of the vineyards growing from a rich heritage forged by southern European migrant families in the early 1900’s and post World War II years.

 In more recent years, a new generation of winemakers, microbrewers, food producers, restaurateurs, artists and boutique hoteliers have opened their businesses in the valley.
 Many of the wineries also operate high quality restaurants or cafes to complement their cellar door sales.

-The Swan Valley also has a growing accommodation sector with the demand growing as more weddings, special events, corporate functions and overnight tourists are attracted to the Swan Valley.
-A variety of accommodation options including hotels, resorts, farm stays, chalets, villas and caravan parks are available for those wishing to stay overnight or spend a few days in the truly spectacular Swan Valley.
+The Swan Valley also has a growing accommodation sector with the demand increasing as more weddings, special events, corporate functions and overnight tourists are attracted to the Swan Valley.
+Accommodation options include hotels, resorts, farm stays, chalets, villas and caravan parks for those wishing to stay overnight or spend a few days in our truly spectacular Swan Valley.

-The average spend is $135.50 per person, 86% being spent on food and 47% on wine with a total of $284 million in visitor expenditure.
+In the 5 years up to 2018/19 there was an average of 24,066 international visitors to the City of Swan.
+The average length of stay for international visitors was 23.3 days, higher than the average for Western Australia.
+The average spend was $135.50 per person, 86% being spent on food and 47% on wine with a total of $284 million in visitor expenditure.

 |Size of the Swan Valley

 |Suburbs within the Swan Valley

 - Herne Hill

 - Baskerville (part)